projectcalico/libnetwork-plugin/README.md

 For testing out changes, add the `--reload` flag or use `make run-plugin-local`

-Install the dependencies from requriements.txt using `pip install -r requirements.txt`
+Install the dependencies from requirements.txt using `pip install -r requirements.txt`

 ## Troubleshooting
 ### Logging
 Logs are sent to STDOUT.
 If using Docker these can be viewed with the `docker logs` command.
 #### Changing the log level
 This currently requires a rebuild.
-Change the line towards the top of the [plugin code](https://github.com/projectcalico/libnetwork-plugin/blob/master/libnetwork/docker_plugin.py#L67)
+Change the line towards the top of the [plugin code](https://github.com/projectcalico/libnetwork-plugin/blob/master/libnetwork/driver_plugin.py)

 ## Performance
 ### Datastore Interactions